-- Confirm whether all methods used by the company are as the company has described. - Confirm whether the company has disclosed all assumptions. - Confirm whether the confidence grades assigned by the company reflect the methods it applies. - Confirm that DG2 register contains the requested information and note any instances where registers for not meet the reporting requirements. - Comment on any area of concern/action arising from previous Annual information return. - Comment on any area/policy that does not meet the reporting requirements. - Comment on the methods used by the company.
+- Comment on any significant year on year changes in reported figures explaining any factors that may have influenced figures. - Confirm whether all methods used by the company are as the company has described. - Confirm whether the company has disclosed all assumptions. - Confirm whether the confidence grades assigned by the company reflect the methods it applies. - Confirm the exclusions used by the company in line 4. - Confirm that the company has included Article 105 properties, as described in the guidance section above, within the figures. - Confirm that the DG2 register contains the requested information and note any instances where the register does not meet the reporting requirements. - Comment on any area of concern/action arising from previous Annual information return. - Comment on any area/policy that does not meet the reporting requirements. - Comment on the methods used by the company.
 In particular: - look carefully at any sampling techniques used by the company, confirm whether in all circumstances where sampling is used, all weaknesses have been exposed by the company; and - Describe in detail the checks that the reporter has carried out in order to be able to confirm and comment on each of the points set out above.
-Including for example how the reporter has selected any samples for audit from the full population; quantity sampled; robustness of sample; materiality of assumptions and any weaknesses; discussions held with company staff.
+Including for example how the reporter has selected any samples for audit from the full population; quantity sampled; robustness of sample; materiality of assumptions and any weaknesses; discussions held with company staff. - Review and comment on the appropriateness of the company's methodology for assessing the number of DG2 properties at the end of the year which have a pressure below a surrogate level of 7.5m. - Confirm that the company has clearly and accurately accounted for the movement between the 'start of year' and 'end of year' DG2 figures reported in lines 2 and 3.
+In doing so the company should have provided all necessary information to allow the movement in the low pressure figures to be reconciled, including: - The number of confirmed DG2 properties which have been removed from the headline figure due to 'company action' through operational improvements